cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 Isabelle only uses a small kernel of inference rules and everything else has to be proven from them.
 This results in Isabelle's reasoning having a high trustworthiness attached to it.
 Therefore, Isabelle is quite skeptical when it comes to results proven outside of the solver that could endanger this trust.
 It will try and find its own proof internally.

 Why did it call the external solvers then?
 Well, Isabelle's proof search is quite slow and it helps a lot to know which facts are needed to solve an open goal or even learning that the goal is indeed true.
-Isabelle will call solvers repeatedly trying to find the smallest set of facts needed to prove the goal.
-It can also apply an optimization using so called unsat cores; for this an external solver tells Isabelle which subset of facts it used to solve the goal.
+Isabelle will call solvers repeatedly trying to find the smallest set of facts needed to prove the goal (this is generally called the "unsat core" of the problem).
+As an optimization an external solver can also pass an unsat core to Isabelle directly.

 This does work for a lot of problems but even knowing which facts are needed to prove a goal Isabelle might not find a proof on its own.
 In the following example only the two SMT solvers found a proof but Isabelle could still not use its powerful `metis` tactic to do the same.